Nabil593/Nabil593/README.md

 | **Code Optimization & Refactoring** | Improve existing code for **better performance, readability, and scalability**. |
 | **Open-Source Contribution** | Contribute to **community projects** and help build tools that make development faster and smarter. |

-⚡ **If you’re looking for a passionate developer to bring your ideas to life, let’s connect!**

 ---

 ## Goals